 Chase & Status – Blind Faith (ft Liam Bailey)

-Whether you’re a dnb devotee or squirm at the thought of it, odds are you still like Chase & Status.
-The odds are even greater with Blind Faith.
-From the euphoric ‘sweet sensation’ sample that continues to raise hairs across the scene, through to Bailey’s somehow delicate, yet strangely powerful vocals.
+Whether you’re a dnb devotee or squirm at the thought of it, odds are you still like a Chase & Status song or two.
+These odds are even greater with Blind Faith.
+From the euphoric ‘sweet sensation’ sample that continues to raise hairs across the scene, through to Bailey’s delicate yet powerful vocals.

 Besides its impact, influence and unbudging celebration across electronic music, what makes Blind Faith a song of the decade, is its encapsulation of an artist’s sound, an artist that continues its stranglehold of the last ten years.
 Infused with trademark C&S guitars, powered by collaboration, and refusing to be confined to either drum and bass or pop music.

 Kanye West & JAY Z – N**gas in Paris

 Watch The Throne promised to be a landmark piece of hip-hop when it was first teased before the beginning of the decade.
-It arrived in 2011, and well and truly hit its expected heights, hitting number one in the UK and US, earning seven Grammy nominations, and resulting in the highest grossing hip-hop tour of all time.
+It arrived in 2011 hitting number one in the UK and US, earning seven Grammy nominations, and resulting in the highest grossing hip-hop tour of all time.

 It perhaps didn’t match the musical cohesion and technical prowess as much as Kanye’s predecessor Dark Twisted Fantasy, but it did solidify the might, the power and the influence of two of hip-hop’s biggest contributors.
 WTT’s grandeur and decadence was best encapsulated with N**gas in Paris, a song which collided a hard-hitting electronic style, with the glam of rap and authority of superstardom.